19hours/sg-statutes/Acts/Immigration Act.md

 [13/77; 34/98; 53/2004]

-(2) Every person departing from Singapore, other than a citizen of Singapore or a person exempted from this subsection by an order made under section 56, shall complete an embarkation form and submit it together with his passport or other travel document for examination by an immigration officer at the time he leaves Singapore.
+(2) Every person departing from Singapore, other than a citizen of Singapore or a person exempted from this subsection by an order made under section 56, shall, if so required by an immigration officer, complete an embarkation form and submit it for examination by that officer at the time he leaves Singapore.

 [53/2004]

+[Act 18 of 2012 wef 19/12/2012]

 (3) Any person who contravenes subsection (1) or (2) shall be guilty of an offence and —